PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

     - Excellent tools that provide detailed information about your CPU/GPU

-Note: None of these resources are owned by us.
+Note: None of these resources are owned or operated by us.
+We are at the mercy of these developers to provide safe downloads.
+An adblocker is reccomended for browsing the modern web, Ublock Origin is reccoemded.